Chlorpyrifos: India

 The FSSAI (Food Safety and Standards Authority of India) did not set a usage limits for chlorpyrifos.
 In 2010, India barred Dow from commercial activity for 5 years after India's Central Bureau of Investigation found Dow guilty of bribing Indian officials in 2007 to allow the sale of chlorpyrifos.
 In 2020, the Indian government had published a draft bill to ban 27 pesticides including chlorpyrifos.

+New Zealand

+Chlorpyrifos was previously approved in New Zealand for commercial use in crops, as a veterinary medicine, and as a timber treatment chemical.
+In July 2025 the Environmental Protection Authority announced that after reassessing the safety of the compound, approval for its use would be revoked.
+The ban included a 6-month phase out period of most products in use, with a longer 18-month phase out period for products designed to target grass grubs.

 Thailand

 Chlorpyrifos was banned under Thai law effective from 1 June 2020.
 Farmers were given 270 days to destroy their stock, while a 90-day deadline was also given to farmers to return the chemicals for destruction, as their possession is considered illegal by the Department of Agriculture.
 After deadline, any person who possesses the illegal agrochemicals will be fined one million baht, jailed for 10 years, or both.

+Malaysia

+Chlorpyrifos was banned under by Department of Agriculture for use in farming and agriculture with effective from year 2023.
+However it is still permitted for general use other than agriculture purpose.

 Manufacture

 Chlorpyrifos is produced via a multistep synthesis from 3-methylpyridine, eventually reacting 3,5,6-trichloro-2-pyridinol with diethylthiophosphoryl chloride.